ganeti/ganeti/doc/hooks.rst

 INSTANCE_NAME
   The name of the instance which is the target of the operation.

+INSTANCE_BE_x,y,z,...
+  Instance BE params.
+There is one variable per BE param.
+For instance, GANETI_INSTANCE_BE_auto_balance

 INSTANCE_DISK_TEMPLATE
   The disk type for the instance.

+NEW_DISK_TEMPLATE
+  The new disk type for the instance.

 INSTANCE_DISK_COUNT
   The number of disks for the instance.